 Although most marketers are aware of the fact that duplicate content leads to instant penalization, there are still those who include it in their practices.
 For many years, marketing experts have debated on the definition of duplicate content, and Google defines it as substantive blocks of content within or across domains that either completely match or are appreciable similar.

 Although link building is a technique some marketers frown upon, if done properly and in accordance with Google guidelines, it can be the most reliable tool for all your SEO efforts.
 It is a well-known fact that inbound links play an important part in rankings and are a major ranking signal.
-In case the agency you are working with doesn’t provide link building, there are numerous services like that offer third party solutions in form of a white label agreement.
+In case the agency you are working with doesn’t provide link building, there are numerous services like SEO Reseller Hub that offer third party solutions in form of a white label agreement.

 Supernatural Linking and Exact Match Anchors

 If it happens that you get between 100 and 600 referring domains on a competitive query, chances are these links did not come naturally.
 The same goes for exact match anchors – it is highly improbable that one page receives them for a specific product or services you offer.
-Luckily, you can take advantage of SEO tools like or to monitor the quality of your links as well as anchor phrases.
+Luckily, you can take advantage of SEO tools like Majestic or Ahrefs to monitor the quality of your links as well as anchor phrases.

 Over time, it is only natural for a website to accumulate a few broken links here and there (but a few).
 Put yourself in Google’s shoes: which page would you feel like it is more up-to-date: the one with 10 broken links, or the one that has none?
-Other websites die, migrate or restructure, making your links disappear, so we advise using at least once or twice a year to detect broken links and correct them.
+Other websites die, migrate or restructure, making your links disappear, so we advise using Google Webmaster Tools at least once or twice a year to detect broken links and correct them.

 With change being the only constant in the SEO world, marketers need to learn to adjust to these endless alternations.
 Most search engine algorithm updates come unexpectedly, and to stay two steps ahead, you have to look in the past.
 Check out what Google has previously penalized, as this will give you an insight into what it will target next.
 Remember: for top results, you need to balance both on- and off-page optimization.